If you don't want to read about this horrible day, go to my other memoirs:

 Whitman may have been crazy, but he had a brilliant strategic plan in operation.
 By scattering his shots to different target areas, he accomplished exactly what he had hoped for.
 Groups of people like us were standing around making nice fat targets, trying to figure out what the heck was happening all over campus, since there was a lull between the shots in our area.
 I feel somewhat certain that the shots we heard in the distance were part of CW's return to the Main Mall, where he hit and killed Robert Boyer, an internationally-known visiting professor who was on the mall.
 They sounded more to our right than our left, so I think they were not any of the shots to the north of us, like at say, Robert Heard in front of the Journalism Building or the people around Hogg Auditorium.
 After CW finished there, he ran back around to the west side of the observation deck and started down the Drag again.

 That ear-splitting shot that we heard was, I feel sure, the one that took the life of Harry Walchuk, a 38-year old veteran with six children.
-He had been standing in the entrance of this little hole-in-the-wall newsstand right by the drug store, asking about a magazine, making a stationary target.
+He had been standing in the entrance of the newsstand by the drug store, asking about a magazine, making a stationary target.
 About thirty minutes later, the owner of the newsstand got on the radio station which we were listening to inside the store.
 Somebody at the station must have had brains enough to call him, knowing that he would answer.
 "Hell, I don't know why he didn't shoot me.
 I was sitting right there at my change stand!"
 The pharmacist behind me laughed and said, "Yeah, that's old _____, all right."
 Well, I had been asking myself the same thing.
 At that point, it had become very plain to me that standing by that door was our salvation.
 Otherwise, it would have taken a slight move to his right for Whitman to have wasted at least one or two of us.
 We were just so quick to get inside that he didn't have time to get us, because he was moving his target field north up the Drag.

 --Suddenly, this little group of about twenty of us, counting customers and employees, who were stuck in the store were a community of our own, wondering when this would be over, turning on radios, trying to make sense of it all.
 When the news came across the air that several people had been shot in the middle of the Main Mall, I thought they were like those people in the Thornton Wilder novel "Bridge of the San Luis Rey" who happened to be on a rope bridge when it collapsed, killing all of them.
 A paragraph in Time Magazine the week afterwards started out with that same thought--something like "Drawn together through fate or chance like the characters in 'Bridge of the San Luis Rey'. . ."
 That really made me feel weird, but it was a pretty obvious literary allusion.